By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

-Bloodworm (Chironomus tetans) head, coloured scanning electron micrograph (SEM).
-The bloodworm is the freshwater larva of a midge.
-It is able to live in stagnant water and muddy pools because the haemoglobin in its body helps to absorb what little oxygen there is.
+Bloodworm.
+Coloured scanning electron micrograph (SEM) of a bloodworm, the larva of a winter midge (Chironomus riparius).
+This larva is able to live in stagnant water and muddy pools because the haemoglobin in its body helps to absorb what little oxygen there is.
 It is also this haemoglobin which leads to the red colour from which the larva gains its common name.
 It is used in fishing as bait.
-Magnification: x500 when printed at 10 centimetres wide.
+Magnification: x135 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.